MichaIng/DietPi-Docs/docs/user-guide_install.md

 	Replace **DietPi-Image.7z** with the correct name of your compressed DietPi file, example: **DietPi_RPi-ARMv6-Buster.7z**.
 This will extract the DietPi image file for you to use.

-## 2. Run Etcher and flash the image
+## 2. Run balenaEtcher and flash the image

 Download and install [balenaEtcher](https://etcher.io/) - it flashes OS images to SD cards & USB drives, safely and easily on Windows, macOS, Linux.